-Tips to Recruit, Retain and Manage Caregiving Staff
+5 Top Tips to Recruit, Retain and Manage Caregiving Staff

-- No shows run at about 50%, so to minimise these you need to try and build a personal connection before meeting them.
+The best staff, as aforementioned, are likely to be ‘passive’ job seekers.
+These people will not have their CV up to date and ready to upload necessarily, so do not ask for one.
+Make it as easy as possible for them to enquire.
+To further minimise their difficulty and set your relationship off on the right foot, it can help to build a personal connection before meeting them.
 You can do this by giving them a call before their interview, texting them the day before wishing them luck, making the interview informal and low key and even offering evening slots, as they will likely have another full time job.

-- You should also think about putting some things in place to prevent early staff loss.
+You should also think about putting some things in place to prevent early staff loss.
 This can include taking steps to show that they matter.
 For example, sending them a welcome card when they first come on board, getting someone fairly senior to welcome them in person and greet them on their first day, regularly thanking and praising them, checking if they need any support or help etc.

-- Increasing pay can be a big incentive, however, when you cannot use pay you must use appreciation.
-Much of the sector runs on trust and appreciation so, staff centered care is paramount.
+Increasing pay can be a big incentive, however, when you cannot use pay you must use appreciation.
+Much of the sector runs on trust and appreciation therefore staff centred care is paramount.
 You must appreciate and reward your staff in any way you can, if you have happy staff, you will have happy residents.
 Some care providers still treat their staff as if they are lucky to have a job, when in reality it should be the other way around.
 Both care providers and residents are lucky to have wonderful staff that are passionate about what they do.

 As the demand for care grows, so does the need to recruit and retain more workers to deliver high quality care and support.

 In the current market, care providers must work harder to attract new staff and keep them.
 The care sector has changed and we no longer have a ton of applicants to choose from.
 This is why putting into practice some of the tips above is crucial in 2022.